By Catherine Austin Fitts and the Solari team, originally published on July 4, 2004

 “Voting with our money” starts with reviewing all of our transactions to see how making specific changes can reflect a more integrated understanding of our best and highest self-interest.

 Many of us appreciate that government and business corruption is a problem.
 Yet we continue to “vote with our money” for the very banks and companies that facilitate and engage in these corrupt practices.

 In addition, as a customer of any company we do business with, each one of us has the ability to communicate and influence company policies.
 As a shareholder, we have the power to vote through the annual stock proxy, to organize to add issues to the stock proxy, and to attend the annual meeting of shareholders and voice our concerns.
-The socially responsible investment (SRI) community promotes the idea of “voting” with your investments.
+The environmental, social, and governance (ESG) investment community promotes the idea of “voting” with your investments.
 However, their analysis and screens are based on what a company says it does as opposed to the company’s actual participation in covert and illegal activities, including money laundering or the reinvestment of laundered funds.
-Hence, there is an opportunity to revise the SRI approach to screen for government corruption, war profiteering, and involvement in organized crime.
+Hence, there is an opportunity to revise the ESG approach to screen for government corruption, war profiteering, and involvement in organized crime.

 - Our vote in the marketplace counts.

 - There is no government; a group of banks and private corporations are in control, whether through manipulation of the central banks, the government, or the financial and commodity markets.

 - Learn why and how privitization decreases the power of our vote at the polls and increases the power of our vote in the marketplace.